Thailand Culture

 Respect is a fundamental aspect of Thai culture that Thai people take very seriously.
 They believe in politeness and humility, and they expect the same from guests.
 When interacting with local people or entering a shop, show your humility with a greeting known as wai, a slight bow with palms together, which shows respect.

-While you are in Thailand, you cannot miss the traditional styles of Thai dress.
+While you are on your Thailand trip, you cannot miss the traditional styles of Thai dress.
 A stunning garment made locally in the traditional style can be a wonderful, sustainable way to take Thai culture home with you.
 Traditional clothing includes chut thai for women and pha pha for men.

 What is the visiting etiquette for Thailand?

-Thai etiquette has more nuances than any visitor will be expected to master, but remembering a few simple points will make all the difference:
+Thai etiquette has more nuances than any visitor will be expected to master, but remembering a few simple points will make all the difference.
+Ask or check with your travel agency if you’re not sure:

 - Always take off your shoes before entering a Thai home or temple, and never step on the threshold.
-This is said to offend the sprits living there and bring bad luck on residents or worshippers.
+This is said to offend the spirits living there and bring bad luck to residents or worshippers.

 - Despite Thailand’s heat (and captivating beaches), shoulders and knees should always be covered when entering temples or palaces, and avoid having potentially disrespectful graphics on your clothing.